Kate-Thomas/BL_Cotton_MS_Tiberius_C_VI/README.md

 4.xx: The prayers ‘Adesto, Domine’ and ‘Domine Deus noster, qui offensione nostra’ have both had glosses adding feminine grammatical forms describing the speaker, for example: "respice qs ad huanc famuluam tuuam· ill."

-4.xx<!--May be in the wrong place-->: two interesting uses of '7', usually found in Old English, for 'et'
+4.xx<!--May be in the wrong place.
+And wouldn't it be more consistent to use "[et]"?-->: two interesting uses of '7', usually found in Old English, for 'et'

 #5.
 Short version of De laude psalmorum